Copyright 2025-2026 Thousand Brains Project

 )

-logging.debug("Initiating attempts to touch object")
+logger.debug("Initiating attempts to touch object")

-elif self.action is None:
+if self.last_surface_policy_action is None:

 "Object coverage good at initialization: "